1. Skip to content

 What are countries doing to protect whistleblowers?

-"The motive of the whistleblower is inconsequential if the issues they're reporting are of serious national interest," Awuni said.
+Awuni adds that "the motive of the whistleblower is inconsequential if the issues they're reporting are of serious national interest."

-But experts like Elijah Kandie Rottok, senior human rights officer with the Kenya National Commission on Human Rights, said that "It is in our own interest as Africans, as governments, as organizations to encourage whistleblowers to avert any harm or prevent damage, or to improve the public service and to strengthen our organizational or public accountability."
+Experts like Elijah Kandie Rottok, a senior human rights officer with the Kenya National Commission on Human Rights, said "it is in our own interest as Africans, as governments, as organizations to encourage whistleblowers to avert any harm or prevent damage, or to improve the public service and to strengthen our organizational or public accountability."

-On the ground, things are tough for rapid response officer Mathias Shibata from the Kenya-based Haki Africa human rights organization.
+On the ground, things are tough for rapid response officer Mathias Shipeta from the Kenya-based Haki Africa human rights organization.

 Why a free press in Africa is vital for development